-Banks will not lend on communities with more than 15% of it’s owner in arrears on condo fees.
+Banks will not lend on communities with more than 15% of its owner in arrears on condo fees.

-It goes without saying, if enough money is not collected every month the HOA can’t meet the budget.
+It goes without saying if enough money is not collected every month the HOA can’t meet the budget.
 This is especially true of very small complexes.
 Make sure everyone is pulling their weight.

 5- Are There any Special Assessments?

-Special assessment occur when there is not enough money in the budget to cover expenses or improvements.
+Special assessments occur when there is not enough money in the budget to cover expenses or improvements.
 The HOA will ask for additional money outside of the monthly condo fees to cover these expenses.
 A special assessment could be a few hundred dollars to a few thousand or more.
 Often, if it is a larger amount the HOA will secure a loan and allow you to pay over time.

-But a well managed complex should not have expenses out of their budget that are not covered by the fees collected either through budget line items or reserve funds.
+But a well-managed complex should not have expenses out of their budget that are not covered by the fees collected either through budget line items or reserve funds.

 A management company that is on the ball will be doing a reserve study every several years.
 The study determines if an HOA is collecting enough in reserves to cover future expenditures.